-What To Pack It In > Business Travel Bags
+What To Pack It In

 For business travel in urban locations, the best solution is a bag specifically designed for optimal packing.
 Ideally, this includes three main (full-length and full-width) compartments, with the zippers on at least two of them designed to completely free up three sides of the bag (permitting them to be opened flat for packing, and also allowing access to the bag when it is sandwiched in a luggage rack or aircraft overhead bin); the compartments should have internal tie-down straps, so their contents can be prevented from shifting (and thus wrinkling).
 The bag should be constructed of quality components, including strong fittings to accommodate a shoulder strap.

-Recommended Business Bags
+A Recommended Business Bag

 Air Boss users should know that it was designed to be carried with the passport and open sleeve pockets nearer the body.
 The (main) compartment on this side should also be the primary storage space for clothing, allowing it not only to protect items in the centre of the bag, but also cushion the bag's contact with your hip.

 Business travellers who are willing to sacrifice some interior space for improved carrying capability might also consider dual-purpose travel bags.
+And a day bag can be a useful adjunct to a travel arsenal, particularly when one is forced to check luggage.

 Shoulder Straps

-Passing the strap over your head, to rest on the shoulder further from the bag, is easier on your back (I know, it looks a bit dorky, so you probably won't do it, but it is the better choice).
+Passing the strap over your head, messenger style, to rest on the shoulder further from the bag, is easier on your back (I know, it looks a bit dorky, so you probably won't do it, but it is the better choice).

 Simplicate and add lightness.